mikethwolff/FastAPI/README.md

 - Data cleaning:

   Data cleaning can be performed by using the Jupyter notebook ["Census_Clean_Data.ipynb"](Census_Clean_Data.ipynb).
   The notebook also provides a good overview of the data.
+  Data cleaning will also be provided via Python file: ["/ml/data_cleaning.py"](/ml/data_cleaning.py)

 - Sanity check:
   ```